30 People From History Cooler than Cool

 Welles Crowther, aka The Man In The Red Bandana.
 I’m sure most of us have thought about what it must have been like in the World Trade Center on 9/11 and it must have been debilitatingly petrifying.
 He was 24 years old working on the 104th floor as an equities trader.

 Made his way down to the sky lobby of the South Tower and found a badly burned woman, carried her down 17 floors, then went back upstairs to help guide others to the only passable stairwell.
 Stayed up there helping others and working with the fire department until the towers collapsed.
-He’s responsible for saving around 20 lives and [passed away] a damn hero.
+He’s responsible for saving around 20 lives and [passed away] a true hero.

 9.